gordonhart/bf/README.md

 ---

-Serious face this time: the secondary purpose of this project is the interpreter; its primary purpose is as a playground to learn Rust.
+Serious face: the secondary purpose of this project is the interpreter; its primary purpose is as a playground to learn Rust.
+It's my first stab at the language and its ecosystem and it's probably not the highest quality or most idiomatic codebase out there.
+Take what you see here with a grain of salt.

 ## Objectives